-HST-1530: History of African Americans since 1877 (Social Science General Education Elective) Credits: 3 their communities experienced as a result of Jim Crow laws and racial disenfranchisement.
+HST-1530: History of African Americans since 1877 (Social Sciences General Education Elective) Credits: 3

+Surveys African American history from the end of Reconstruction through the present.
+Particular emphasis is placed on describing and analyzing black Americans' efforts to counteract the inequalities their communities experienced as a result of Jim Crow laws and racial disenfranchisement.
 It examines the Great Migration, the Harlem and Chicago Renaissances, Post-World War II integrationist and black Nationalists movements, and black political activism.